Cara menumbukan rambut

 Power (Eph.
 1:19) – “dynamis” – Same power at work in us that raised Christ from the dead.

 Church (Eph.1:22,23) “ekklesia” – Gathering of citizens called out from their homes into an assembly.
 Assembly of Christians.
-Whole body of believers.
+The whole body of believers.

 Redemption (Eph.
 1:7) “apolytrosis” – A releasing effect by payment of a ransom.
 Deliverance.
 Liberation procured by the payment of a ransom.